 Does It Go Bad?
 The Short Answer

-The truth is that both raw oatmeal (oats) and cooked oatmeal can go bad.
+It’s true that raw oats and cooked oatmeal can spoil.

-If, on the contrary, you decided to make a big batch of cooked oatmeal and you are wondering how long you can keep it in the fridge for: the answer is 4-6 days.
+If, on the contrary, you decide to make a big batch of cooked oatmeal and you are wondering how long you can keep it in the fridge: the answer is 4-6 days.

 If you left your cooked oatmeal outside of the fridge for over 2 hours (at room temperature), it’s time to throw it away.